VerKnowSys/configuard/README.md

 ### workstation side, Darwin only:

-- Install latest version of Wireguard tools:
+- TODO: Install latest version of Wireguard tools:
   `brew install wireguard-tools`

 - Fetch your configuration from your configuard server and store it in local configuration file: